christophermancini/rainbow-six-bootcamp/content/basic-training/game-modes.md

 #### Normal

 Normal difficulty provides you with an infinite amount of time to complete the objective against fairly easy hostiles.
 Generally there are two [terrorist bombers]({{< ref "glossary.md#bomber" >}}) and around three [terrorist roamers]({{< ref "glossary.md#roamer" >}}).
+On Normal, the terrorists have less precise shooting and do less damage.

 #### Hard

 When playing on Hard difficulty, you are limited to a set time frame to complete the objective.
 Roughly the same number of hostiles that are spawned in Normal can be expected in Hard.
+Also, enemies have precise shooting ability and do normal damage.

 #### Realistic